Photography A Level

 All components are created on PowerPoint, supported by a professional portfolio.
 Students are required to pay for the costing of final outcome prints.

 Project 1: Foundation Skills 96 marks (60% of A-level), September – October

 Project 1 workshops explore, develop and fine-tune fundamental camera skills and functions.
 Students will be exploring the following topics within this project:

 - Fast and slow shutter speed - Danson fire work trip

-Project 2 explores the face and figure within the environment and landscape settings.
-Students will further their knowledge of shutters speed and focus on long exposure drawings and imagery.
+Students will further their knowledge of shutters speed and focus using long or fast exposures.
 They will take inspirations from contextual artists, working independently and developing their own path of exploration.